 There are a lot of sites you can use to find trending topics, including Buzzsumo, Quora, LinkedIn Pulse and Pocket.
 However, since I promote my posts mainly on Pinterest, I usually just search for what’s trending in my niche on Pinterest.
 Just simply put your cursor in the search bar and Pinterest will tell you in the drop down the current trending topics on the platform.

 That means, if making paper flowers is trending and it is RELEVANT to your niche, then it might be a great idea to write a post or do a tutorial about it!

-I also use Tailwind to see how much reshares other bloggers’ pins have, thus allowing me to see what kind of topics have potential to go viral on Pinterest.
+You can also use Tailwind to see how much reshares other bloggers’ pins have.
+This is a great strategy to see what kind of topics have potential to go viral on Pinterest.